The Sweetest Sign of Spring: Don’t Miss Mackinac Island’s Lilac Festival

 The origins of the festival sprang from the minds of Evangeline Horn and Stella King, who came up with the idea for a Mackinac Island Lilac Day on June 20, 1948.
 In 1949, the day turned into a full-fledged festival with a queen and court.

-Where to See Lilacs During the Mackinac Island Lilac Festival
+Where to See Lilacs During the Mackinac Lilac Festival

 Mackinac Island Lilac Festival Activities

 Events at the Mackinac Island Lilac Festival have varied from year to year.
-But, festival mainstays include the coronation of a Lilac Queen, a lilac poster contest, the lilac parade through downtown Mackinac Island, and a 10K run and walk.
+But, festival mainstays include the coronation of a Lilac Queen, a lilac poster contest, the lilac parade through downtown, and a 10K run and walk.

 The grand parade serves as the culmination of all the festival fun and moves east to west down Main Street.
 Parade-goers are advised to get there early to secure a spot.
-Since no cars are allowed on Mackinac Island, the horse-drawn lilac parade really is a sight to see because all of the floats are drawn by draft horses, such as Clydesdales.
+Since no cars are allowed on the island, the horse-drawn lilac parade really is a sight to see because all of the floats are drawn by draft horses, such as Clydesdales.

 In addition to these mainstay activities, the festival may feature: